 According to a National Association of Realtors 2017 report, 95% of buyers search online websites for property, 72% search on their mobile phone, tablet, or use an app, and 36% use online video websites.
 83% of all buyers use the Internet to search frequently.
 89% found photos useful and 85% found detailed information about the property helpful.
 93% of real estate firms have a website and the most common feature is property listings at 95%.

 Photography is a great place to start.
 Many advertising platforms have a lot of listings with high-quality photos and videos.
 It’s doubtful that anyone shopping for land will notice your listings if you have low-quality, unattractive photos, or maybe even no photos at all.
 Buyers will scroll right past your listing to a property that’s visually appealing.
 The importance of photography in real estate probably can’t be overstated.
 You have to make sure you depict your property with high-quality, professional photography or the first impression will be the last impression.
+For more details, check out our article discussing the power of photography in land marketing.

 The property description is another aspect to take a look at.
-Can you believe some people write 5 to 6 word property descriptions and some don’t write them at all?
+Can you believe some people write 5 to 6-word property descriptions and some don’t write them at all?
 Again, with all the options available in the market, a dynamic, compelling property description is more likely to get people’s attention.
 It’s important to note that with land, you’ll need to help the reader envision the appealing things they can do with the property whether it be improvements, recreation, or farming.

 Here are 2 examples of actual property descriptions found in 2 different land listings.
-You be the judge on which one would be more likely to to grab the reader’s attention and help them decide if this is the type of property they’re looking for.
+You be the judge on which one would be more likely to grab the reader’s attention and help them decide if this is the type of property they’re looking for.

 Vacant lot close to town.